aregsar/alwaysdeployed/endpoint-driven-development.md

 # Endpoint Driven Development

-## In order to understand what is Endpoint Driven Development
+Endpoint Driven Development is a methodology of web application development that enables granular feature functionality to be continiously integrated into a production application.

+In Endpoint driven development an application is represented by a set of independant endpoints.
+Each endpoint represents a quantum of independant functionality that is aggregated with the rest of the endpoints to provide the full functionality of the application.

+Endpoint driven development works best with REST and RPC style server side rendered web applications and web APIs.

+Variations of this methodlogy can be adapted to single endpoint web technologies such as GraphQL endpoints and WebSocket endpoints and adapted to client side applications and Single Page Applications.

+## What constitutes an Endpoint

-it helps to define an endpoint by the following definitions:
+It helps to define an endpoint using the following definitions:

--An endpoint corresponts to a URI that responds to an Http request with a specific Http Verb.
+- An endpoint corresponds to a URI that responds to an Http request with a specific Http Verb.

+- An endpoint responds to an Http request with a Http response and can possibly produce side effects as a consequence of the request.

+- An aplication feature is is an aggreagation of multiple endpoints.

--Each endpoint is a sub component of a feature, a microfeature.
+- Each endpoint is a sub component of a feature that we can call a sub feature.

--A feature is is an aggreagation of multiple endpoints

-## Now that we have defined what an endpoint is, we can declare
-the Endpoint Driven Development principles:
+## The principles of Endpoint Driven Development

-1-a specific handler or action is assoicated to single endpoint and will respond to an Http request by producing a HttpResponse and possibly produces one or more side effects such as updating a database, sending an email or adding a job to a queue
+- A specific handler or action is assoicated to single endpoint that will respond to an Http request by producing a HttpResponse and possibly produces one or more side effects such as updating a database, sending an email, adding a job to a queue or sending a websocket notification.

-2-each endpoint is verified and guarded by a suit of endpoint tests that send Http requests to the specific endpoint and validate responses and side effects.
+- Each endpoint is verified and guarded by a suit of endpoint tests that send Http requests to the specific endpoint and validate responses and side effects.

-3-Each endpoint is developed and deployed independantly and optionally guarded by a feature flag
+- Each endpoint is developed and deployed independantly, optionally disabled by a feature toggle

-4-Once all endpoints of a feature are deployed the corresponding feature flag for the feature is removed
+- Once all endpoints of a feature are deployed the corresponding feature toggle for the feature can be removed.
+Feature toggles are per feature so multiple endpoints can be deployed under the same feature toggle.

-5-Any changes to endpoint will result in a completely new version of the endpoint (immutable endpoints) developed using the previous principles and guarded by a feature change flag.
-After the the new version is deployed the feature change flag and the old version of the endpoint will be removed.
+- Any changes to an endpoint will result in a completely new version of the endpoint (immutable endpoints) developed using the previous principles and the versions can be switched by a feature change toggle.
+After the the new version is deployed the feature change toggle and the old version of the endpoint can be removed.

-6-Client side Ajax requests to an endpoint are part of a separate endpoint and not a part of the reponse of another endpoint that included the Ajax client code.
+- Client side Ajax requests to an endpoint are part of a separate endpoint request and not a part of the reponse of another endpoint.
+So for example a request to an endpoint that returns a Html page is considered separate from the request to an endpoint that an Ajax form on that page makes to submit the form.

-7-Any middleware is considered a common endpoint and will be developed as a stand alone endpoint.
+- Any middleware is considered a common endpoint and will be developed as a stand alone single endpoint feature.

-8-Server side events that trigger realtime push notifications are considered side effects of handling an endpoint request.
+- Server side events that trigger realtime push notifications are considered side effects of handling an endpoint request.

-## Special cases in Endpoint Driven Development
+## Special cases of Endpoint Driven Development

+- Rich clients, Embedded Javascript Widgets and Single Page Applications

+Client side development is inherently more complex and does not completely lend itself to standard endpoint driven development principles.
+The development process for client side applications can be formalized under [Action Driven Development](https://alwaysdeployed/) that is similar in principal to endpoint driven development with each UI action representing a psudo endpoint.

--Realtime endpoints
+- Websocket endpoints

-Realtime websocket endpoints use a single endpoint through which messages are exchanged based on the request message schema.
+Realtime WebSockets use a single endpoint to process channel\event requests
-Therefore realtime endpoint development does not lend itself to endpoint driven development.
+Therefore realtime endpoint development does not lend itself to standard endpoint driven development principles.
+So instead a psudo endpoint is defined based on the channel\event request message schema.
-The reatime development process can be formalized using schema driven development.
+The WebSocket development process can be formalized using [Schema Driven Development](https://alwaysdeployed/).

--GraphQL endpoints
+- GraphQL endpoints

-GraphQL endpoints use a single endpoint to service data queries and mutations based on the request message schema.
+GraphQL uses a single endpoint to process query\mutation requests.
-Therefore GrapQL endpoint development does not lend itself to endpoint driven development.
+Therefore GrapQL endpoint development does not lend itself to standard endpoint driven development principles.
+So instead a psudo endpoint is defined based on the query\mutation request message schema.
-The GraphQL development process can be formalized using schema driven development.
+The GraphQL development process can be formalized using [Schema Driven Development](https://alwaysdeployed/).

--Client side development

-Client side development is inherently more complex and do not completely lend themselved to endpoint driven development.
-Their development process can be formalized under action driven development that is similar in principal to endpoint driven development and is a work in progress.